Interview by Laura Cabiscol

 Another collaborator is Petra Hermanova, who has created the video for Me Me Me, the song that opens the album and is its first single.
 It’s the most pop song on You’re Trouble, and plants the seeds for what is to come as the rest of it unfolds.
 Hermanova is a multidisciplinary artist working primarily with time-based media and has already created some visuals for Roth´s 1k Followers ambient albums.
 The alluring video for Me Me Me is, in words of the artist herself, “an exploration of the movement of two bodies which meet in passing.
 A surreal possibility of the flesh inhabiting an undefined space, seeking to understand the choreography of a warp.”

 You’re Trouble has been worked on for a long period of time, and it combines ideas originated at different timeframes and different sonic worlds, all the while succeeding at staying coherent.
 It navigates an abstract musical territory between cathartic abrasiveness and unrelenting post-club sounds.
 With Sin Maldita, Roth strives to make music that resonates emotionally, something that through the juxtapositions of chaos and form, prompts the listener to introspective reflection.

-For our audience, not that familiar with your work, could you tell us a bit about your background and inspirations?
+For our audience that is not that familiar with your work, could you tell us a bit about your background and inspirations?

 “You’re trouble” effortlessly combines many genres, so it feels very free and without boundaries.
-Is this a conscious conceptual decision or just how it happened?
-How was the creative process of this album different than your previous ones?
+Is this a conscious conceptual decision, or just how it happened?
+How was the creative process of this album different from your previous ones?
 And what were the challenges for its development?

-Solitude or loneliness; how do you like to spend the time on your own?
+Solitude or loneliness; how do you like to spend time on your own?

 You couldn’t live without…